joelhans/api-gateway-maturity/slides/slides.md

 # You (probably) need one because…

-They are designed specifically to solve the problem of the sprawling ecosystem I just covered.
+They're designed specifically to solve the problem of the sprawling ecosystem I just covered.

 API gateways make expanding your services both simpler and more secure, create a